kbase/staging_service/docs/development/development-tools.md

     - From the new window:
         - Click on Explorer in the left-nav, then click on Open Folder
         - or
-        - Selecte File > Open Folder
+        - Select: File > Open Folder
     - Select the folder containing the repo (project)
     - Click Open